bonShonjon/odin-recipes/README.md

 # odin-recipes
 This is a project to test my skills that I have learned so far.
 This includes:
- -HTML
+ - HTML
- -Linux, particularly Xubuntu
+ - Linux, particularly Xubuntu
- -BASH CLI
+ - BASH CLI
- -Git and GitHub
+ - Git and GitHub